eoyilmaz/stalker/docs/source/task_review_workflow.rst

 When the revised task approved again and set its status to CMPL, then the dependent task statuses will be set to their normal statuses again.
-The following table shows the statuses that the tasks will have depending to their time_logs attribute after the depending task is set to CMPL:
+The following table shows the statuses that the tasks will have depending on their time_logs attribute after the depending task is set to CMPL:

   +-----------------+------+------+-----+----+------+